mhaddad20/mhaddad20/README.md

 ### Hi there 👋

+My name is Muhammed and I am a Full-Stack Web Developer and Life-Long Learner!

-Here is What I'm Working On!
+Here is What I'm Currently Focusing On!

-- 🔭 I’m currently working on ...
-Game Development
-- 🌱 I’m currently learning ...
-Javascript
+  🌱 Improving my Java programming 😎

-- 👯 I’m looking to collaborate on ... open source projects
+  👯 I’m looking to collaborate with other developers

-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-Anything
-- 📫 How to reach me: ... haddadmu23@gmail.com
-- 😄 Pronouns: ...
-He/Him
-- ⚡ Fun fact: ...
-If I could keep any animal as a pet, I'd choose a dog!
--->
+  🥅 2022 goals: Make more projects and contribute to Open Source

+  ⚡ Fun fact: I love to make photos and videos

+  🔭 I just launched my portfolio: https://mhaddad20.github.io/

+  💼 See my Personal Website: https://mhaddad.netlify.app/